oat-sa/taohub-articles/styleguide/feedback-messages.md

 ### Smaller feedback bars</h2>

 Adding the class `.small` will create feedback messages that are less high.
-For the meaning of the class `.col-3` see the [grids.md](chapter about grids).
+For the meaning of the class `.col-3` see the [chapter about grids](grids.md).

 <div class="grid-row" contenteditable="false">
   <div class="feedback-warning small col-3">